 How do I pay employees?
 (Employee Series)

-Your best option is going to be finding a payroll software that will meet your needs.
-It doesn’t necessarily have to meet all of your needs (other tools may be able to do that), but it’s important to know what your needs are with your employee and looking at your current tech stack to know how it “stacks” up.
+Your best option is finding a payroll software that will meet your needs.
+This doesn’t necessarily have to meet all of your needs (other tools may be able to do some of this), but it’s important to know what your needs are and understand how your current software “stacks” up.

 1. Calculate accurate withholding for employees